Updated May 2018.

 We currently have exchange tickets and also offer concessionary waters – please see the menu from the Members & Club Information pages.

-The club holds a number of friendly competitions for members held on different waters and regularly fields teams in inter-club competitions during the season.
+The club holds a number of friendly competitions for members held on different waters and regularly fields teams in inter-club competitions during the season, please see the Competitions page.

 In 2014 we launched a junior member development programme aimed at bringing the next generation of anglers into the sport.